 An unfair dismissal, on the other hand, is a statutory claim which, in most circumstances, can only be claimed by employees with two years’ service.
 Often these employees will combine their constructive dismissal claim with an unfair dismissal claim giving us the term constructive unfair dismissal.
 If the tribunal finds the employer liable for constructive dismissal the finding of unfair dismissal will often, but not always, follow.
 For example, an employer may cut the employee’s contractual hours.
 This is a repudiatory breach of contract and in those circumstances the employee would win his constructive dismissal claim.
 However the employer may argue that it cut the hours for a genuine business reasons, such as a shortage of customer orders, and in those circumstances the dismissal was potentially fair.
 The employee would win the constructive dismissal claim (i.e. his notice pay) but may lose the unfair element of his claim.

 What are the timescales to bring a claim for constructive dismissal?

 Claims must be submitted to the employment tribunal within three months less one day of the date the employment contract terminated.
 This time limit may be extended by up to one month, or in some cases six weeks, under the compulsory Acas Early Conciliation procedure.
 In some cases it may be more advantageous for the claimant to bring the breach of contract claim in the county court.
 This is because damages for breach of contract claims in the employment tribunal are limited to £25,000.
 The time limit to submit a claim in the county court for breach of contract is six years although it is unwise to leave it so long before submitting a claim.

 Initial Telephone Advice

 We understand that you will be on a tight time schedule and you will want to get advice as soon as possible.
-Please phone us on freephone 0808 168 5550 and ask to speak to Deborah Scales or email firstname.lastname@example.org and we will call you back.
+Please call us, or email us using the contact form below.